How To Host A Pickling Party

 One of the things that I get excited about is having people gain more food knowledge.
 Which allows them to feel more self-assured in the kitchen.
 Whether they are cooking, smoking, grilling, baking or pickling, one of our goals is to help home cooks stretch them from their current culinary comfort zone to reach their potential.
 We offer videos, recipes and more without a ton of ads, to make your experience more enjoyable.

-We also help home cooks by offering our culinary coaching services for one-on-one, private hands-on learning opportunities.
-If you want to host a group class we have access to a network of professional chefs who can facilitate a fully cooked meal.
-And of course, we help you create amazing, fun food experiences like pickling parties!
+We help home cooks by offering our culinary coaching services for one-on-one, private hands-on learning opportunities.
+We offer online learning classes for groups.
+Or if you would like to host an in person group class just let us know.
+We can help you create amazing, fun food experiences like pickling parties!

 You may be wondering how difficult it was to put this party together and how did we facilitate all the moving pieces and parts?
 By reading this post, I will share with you all the dos and don’ts of hosting your own pickling party.